wpilibsuite/frc-docs/source/docs/software/commandbased/pid-subsystems-commands.rst

 PIDCommand
 ----------

 The ``PIDCommand`` class allows users to easily create commands with a built-in PIDController.
-As with PIDSubsystem, users can create a ``PIDCommand`` by subclassing the ``PIDCommand`` class.
-However, as with many of the other command classes in the command-based library, users may want to save code by defining a ``PIDCommand`` :ref:`inline <docs/software/commandbased/organizing-command-based:Inline Commands>`.

 Creating a PIDCommand
 ^^^^^^^^^^^^^^^^^^^^^

 A ``PIDCommand`` can be created two ways - by subclassing the ``PIDCommand`` class, or by defining the command :ref:`inline <docs/software/commandbased/organizing-command-based:Inline Commands>`.
 Both methods ultimately extremely similar, and ultimately the choice of which to use comes down to where the user desires that the relevant code be located.

+.. note:: If subclassing ``PIDCommand`` and overriding any methods, make sure to call the ``super`` version of those methods!
+Otherwise, PID functionality will not work properly.

 In either case, a ``PIDCommand`` is created by passing the necessary parameters to its constructor (if defining a subclass, this can be done with a `super()` call):